What is Adderall?

 Patients with narcolepsy, a disorder that causes fatigue and uncontrollable sleep patterns, experience more alertness and better sleep control when they take Adderall as prescribed.
 Patients with ADHD experience better focus, improved social interactions, and better performance at work and at school.

 Is Adderall Addictive?

 Adderall’s addictive potential depends on whether or not one uses it properly.
 Some medications, like prescription sleep or pain medicine, are addictive no matter the dosage and should only be used for a limited amount of time.
 Adderall, however, has a low-to-nonexistent addiction risk for people who take it for ADHD or narcolepsy.
 That said, Adderall abuse is addictive, and the potential for misuse runs rampant in the United States.

-Those who abuse Adderall tend to do so in large doses.
+Adderall abuse tends to happen in large doses.
 As stated above, Adderall does increase neurotransmitter activity in the brain, and one of those neurotransmitters is dopamine.

 Patients with ADHD need this dopamine increase to function at an appropriate level.
 However, people without ADHD flood their brains with too much dopamine when they take Adderall.
 Because dopamine is one of the brain’s feel-good chemicals, a person who takes Adderall illicitly will begin to crave more, and that is how an addiction begins.

 Adderall abuse makes people feel like they cannot function without it.
 Some may feel that they can’t stay awake, socialize, or accomplish tasks without taking Adderall first.
 People who misuse Adderall will also develop a tolerance for it, meaning that they will need larger and larger doses to accomplish the effect that smaller doses used to provide.